-Top 5 Health Threats to Men
+Top Five Health Threats to Men

-Heart disease: the leading men's health threat
+Cardiovascular disease: the leading men's health threat

 One in four men has some form of heart disease.
 It's the leading cause of death in the United States.
-Risk factors depend on age, gender, race, and family history.
+Risk factors depend on your age, gender, race, and sometimes family history.
 You may not be able to change those factors, but you can reduce your risk by:

 Lung cancer: still a health threat